nicofretti/DataGenFlow/docs/how_to_create_blocks.md

 # How to Create Custom Blocks

-This guide shows you how to extend QADataGen with custom blocks.
+This guide shows you how to extend DataGenFlow with custom blocks.

 ## What is a Block?